imdanishsaber/portfolio/README.md

-# Web3 & Dapps Developer - With Dark Mode
+# Web3 & Dapp developer - With Dark Mode

 A simple portfolio starter theme built with Nuxt.js and TailwindCSS.
 This is the Nuxt version of the [Vuejs-&-TailwindCSS-Portfolio](https://github.com/imdanishsaber/portfolio)